Timothy Bradley vs. Juan Manuel Márquez: Fight Details

+Main Event

 The fight was fought at Bradley's pace, where Marquez was unable to connect his left hooks and right hands and he was able to land his left jab more often than in his previous fights.
 Both fighters taunted at each other with less than 10 seconds remaining in the fifth, with Marquez being more committed to the taunt and was hit by Bradley as he came charging forward.

 The challenger soon got more frustrated with Bradley in the middle portion of the fight, as the champion kept Marquez at bay with his jab and evading most of Marquez's counters with his footwork and head movement.

 In the 10th, Marquez connected with his right hand on Bradley, but the latter came back and landed a hard right overhand on Marquez's jaw, which momentarily staggered him as a result.

-With 15 seconds remaining in the fight, Marquez cornered Bradley on the ropes and fired a fierce combination whilst Bradley was throwing back with more punches that was ineffective, but timed Marquez with a counter left hook that almost dropped the challenger as he was buckling backwards, which ultimately sealed the round for him.
+With 15 seconds remaining in the fight, Marquez cornered Bradley on the ropes and fired a fierce combination whilst Bradley was throwing back more punches that were ineffective, but timed Marquez with a counter left hook that almost dropped the challenger as he was buckling backwards, which ultimately sealed the round for him.

 After 12 rounds, Bradley won via a split decision, as the judges scored the fight 113–115, 115–113, and 116–112.

 Aftermath

 After the fight, Marquez immediately went back to his dressing room with his trainer, Ignacio Beristáin, during Bradley's post-fight interview.
 He commented on the fight during the interview, and said "I gave him a boxing lesson.
 He couldn't touch me.
 I had complete control."

 Both Marquez and his trainer were later interviewed and was asked about his thoughts of the fight.
 Just like the case with his post-fight interview in the third fight against Pacquiao two years ago, he once again slammed the judges' decision on giving Bradley the victory, stating that "I clearly won.
 I have been robbed six times in my career.
 You don't have to knock down the other guy to win the fight."
 Beristáin also pointed out that Bradley has suffered two losses against his fighter, as well as Pacquiao last year.

 The fight drew 375,000 pay-per-view buys, as well as 13,111 in attendance and generated a live gate of $2,998,950.

 On January, it was announced that the rematch between Bradley and Pacquiao will take place at the MGM Grand Garden Arena on April 13, 2014.
 Pacquiao eventually beats Bradley via unanimous decision to reclaim his title.

 After several months of inactivity, Marquez would return to fight against Mike Alvarado on May 17 for the vacant WBO International Welterweight title.
-Marquez won a wide unanimous decision in what would eventually turn out to be his last fight of his career, as he would be inactive for the next 3 years before retiring on August 2017.
+Marquez won a wide unanimous decision in what would eventually turn out to be his last fight of his career, as he would be inactive for the next 3 years before retiring in August 2017.